 Instructions

-- In the bowl of a stand mixer fit with a paddle attachment, or a large bowl with a hand mixer, cream the butter (226 grams, 2 sticks) with the granulated sugar (250 grams, 1 ¼ cups) and brown sugar (50 grams, ¼ cup) on medium high speed.
+3. In the bowl of a stand mixer fit with a paddle attachment, or a large bowl with a hand mixer, cream the butter (226 grams/ 2 sticks) with the granulated sugar (250 grams/ 1 ¼ cups) and brown sugar (50 grams/ ¼ cup) on medium high speed.
 Cream for a full 5 minutes, until light and fluffy, scraping down the bowl periodically throughout.
 This amount of creaming time will ensure your cookies will spread.

-- Slowly add the salt (1 teaspoon), baking soda (1 teaspoon), and flour (270 grams, 2 ¼ cups) to the mixing bowl, scraping the sides of the bowl until thoroughly combined.
+5. Slowly add the salt (1 teaspoon), baking soda (1 teaspoon), and flour (270 grams/ 2 ¼ cups) to the mixing bowl, scraping the sides of the bowl until thoroughly combined.
 Mix just until combined, do not over-mix.

-- Scoop dough (about 3 tablespoons each) onto the prepared baking sheets.
-It is best to only scoop about 8 cookies or less per sheet to allow enough room for spreading.
+7. Scoop dough (about 2-3 tablespoons each) onto the prepared baking sheets.
+It is best to scoop no more than 6 cookies per sheet to allow enough room for spreading.

 Recommended Products